amd/libflame/test/main/ReadMe.txt

    NOTE: Method to pass customised input data:
          Customised input matrices can be copied to a file and passed(as the last argument) to the API through command line.
+Input matrix data is assumed to be in column major format.
+(All the elements of a column are continously copied to the file)

       Ex: ./test_lapack.x GGEVX d P N N E 10 10 10 10 10 -1 100 inputdata.txt
           where inputdata.txt file is in the same location as the test_lapack.x